 - Dinner - $30.00

-- Expenses exceeding these amounts need to be paid from non-state funds; state trust funds, if allowable under the respective trust agreement; or personally.
+- Expenses exceeding these amounts need to be paid from non-state funds or personally.

 - Meals must be with candidates.
-Should the department choose to take individuals other than the candidate, search committee members, department chair, and/or EEO, funding will need to come from the department/college non-state funds or state trust funds if allowable under the trust agreement.
+Should the department choose to take individuals other than the candidate, search committee members, department chair, and/or EEO, funding will need to come from department/college non-state funds.
 If the meals for non-search committee members are to be paid from state funds, they must meet the following criteria in addition to those referenced above:

 - Serve a clear university business purpose, with no personal benefit derived by the official host or other university employees.